 Assumptions and limitations

-The pipe wall is completely rigid.
+The pipe wall is absolutely rigid.

 The effect of gravity is negligible.